andyyudev/OpsBerry-Engineering-Challenge/README.md

 Since this is a simple demo, several key features were not implemented:

+1. Enable inputting custom credentials without relying on the .env file.
+2. Utilize secret management systems to securely store custom credentials.
-1. An API gateway for enhanced security measures, such as rate limiting, throttling, authentication, authorization, and handling CORS.
+3. An API gateway for enhanced security measures, such as rate limiting, throttling, authentication, authorization, and handling CORS.
-2. Persistent data storage, which typically involves using a database, was not included.
+4. Persistent data storage, which typically involves using a database, was not included.
-3. Mechanisms for API retries and handling failures have not been considered.
+5. Mechanisms for API retries and handling failures have not been considered.
-4. Google API request pagination was not implemented; in a real-world application, each page token would be sent to message queues for further processing.
+6. Google API request pagination was not implemented; in a real-world application, each page token would be sent to message queues for further processing.
-5. Observability tools, such as Sentry, Winston, or other logging and monitoring solutions, were not included.
+7. Observability tools, such as Sentry, Winston, or other logging and monitoring solutions, were not included.
-6. And more...
+8. And more...